 Here are some questions you may want to ask your doctor about plantar warts:

-- How easily can my plantar warts spread to other parts of my body?
-What can I do to prevent that from happening?
+- What should I do if my plantar warts spread to other parts of my body?